-I mentioned all this to Jeff and he suggested I add a couple frames of day-old open brood from one of my booming hives.
+It was suggested I add a couple of frames of day-old open brood from one of my booming hives.
 The reason is twofold: 1) The smell of the open brood should suppress any laying workers from squirting out drone brood.
 2) If the hive is queenless, the bees will start making queen cells from the open brood.
-(I’ve read about adding open brood to test if a hive is queenless, but I seem to retain only about 5% of what I read these days.
-I suppose it would have come to me eventually, but I’m glad Jeff is around to remind me.)
-I’d prefer to double check for the queen, get rid of her if I do find her, and then requeen right away.
-But I don’t have any spare queens, so I’ll add some open brood for now and see what happens.

-UPDATE (the next day): I pulled two frames with open brood (1 to 2 days old) from one of our healthy hives; checked that the queen wasn’t hitching a ride; shook off all the bees just to be safe; then placed the frames in the potentially queenless hive.
-Now we wait and see if the bees start making a replacement queen from the open brood… I haven’t decided what we’ll do if the hive is queenless — whether to wait two weeks for a new queen, or combine with healthy hives and then make splits when replacement queens arrive.
+UPDATE (the next day): I pulled two frames with open brood (1 to 2 days old) from one of my healthy colonies; I checked that the queen wasn’t hitching a ride; I shook off all the bees just to be safe; then I placed the frames in the potentially queenless hive.
+Now I wait and see if the bees start making a replacement queen from the open brood..

 Someone on a beekeeping forum said: “…if there is a laying worker, the bees perceive themselves as being queenright and will kill any foreign queen presented to them.
 Thus if you attempt to combine them with one of your ‘good hives,’ they may kill one of your real queens.”
 He goes on to say: “…if you can spare a frame of open brood every week for several weeks, the bees will likely make queen cells.
 By this point you should be able to introduce a purchased queen.
 You could remove any queen cells that they’ve made and rather than destroying them you can move them into a new nuc and make another hive.”
 Well, that’s something to think about.